kylelang/TiU-Exam-Merge/README.md

 with light red, and cells corresponding to passing grades are filled with light blue.

+The minimum score is determined by either the scoring rule used to score the exam or the faculty to which the exam belongs.
+All scoring rules other than the post-2020 standard guessing correction formula imply a fixed minimum grade.

+1. First scoring rule listed on the paper work order form: Minimum grade = 1
+1. Second scoring rule listed on the paper work order form: Minimum grade = 0
+1. Custom scoring scheme provided by the instructor: Minimum grade defined by the scheme

+When using the post-2020 standard guessing correction formula, TiSEM exams will be scored with a minimum grade of 0, and all other faculties will get a minimum grade of 1.
+The faculty is determined by parsing the on-campus results file, so the user will need to specify the faculty when processing only online exam results.

 ## Known Issues

 The program expects the XLSX file containing the on-campus exam results to be